-“Local families need homes at rents they can afford and that’s why we campaigned so tirelessly with the local community for as many Council Rent homes as possible.”
+“Local families need homes at rents they can afford and that’s why we campaigned so tirelessly with the local community for as many Social Rent homes as possible.”

 Islington Labour’s Tufnell Park (formerly named St George’s) ward councillors – Cllr Satnam Gill, Cllr Tricia Clarke and Cllr Gulcin Ozdemir – said:

 “This news is a huge victory for the local community.
-Our residents were concerned that Peabody would abandon their commitment but we are delighted that we have now secured 42% homes at Council Rent at the site.
-Tufnell Park ward residents will directly benefit from the development of these new Council Rent homes”
+Our residents were concerned that Peabody would abandon their commitment but we are delighted that we have now secured 42% homes at Social Rent at the site.
+Tufnell Park ward residents will directly benefit from the development of these new Social Rent homes”